awsneed/ReShade-CMS/README.md

 - [x] ~~Fix tonemapping (not sure what I did wrong)~~
 - [x] ~~Add proper ICtCp color conversion in tonemapping (it will be the default)~~
+- [ ] Look into tonemapping output being slightly over the peak
 - [ ] Technique for applying the same gamma adjustment that would've applied to a SDR -> HDR image, but on already-native HDR images.
 Should be pretty simple I think.